Making Implicit Premises Explicit in Logical Understanding of Enthymemes

 \paragraph{ANLI} The Abductive Natural Language Inference dataset (ANLI), an Abductive Commonsense Reasoning challenge, evaluates the ability of an NLP model to use abductive reasoning for inferring the most plausible explanation given incomplete observations \cite{DBLP:journals/corr/abs-1908-05739}.
 Each instance presents an incomplete story beginning with two observations (O1 and O2 s.t.
 O2 happens after O1) and provides two possible hypotheses (H1 and H2) that bridge the narrative gap.
 The task is to select the hypothesis that gives the most coherent/plausible explanation for the events.
 We treat O1 (resp.
 O2) as the explicit premise (resp. claim), and treat the most coherent/plausible explanation (resp. the other explanation) as the helpful (resp. unhelpful) implicit premise.

-Because our pipeline allows for the use of multiple steps of (helpful) intermediate premises, we needed to augment the ARCT and ANLI datasets (using the generation method presented in Section \ref{llmg}) to generate one-, two-, and three-steps, of helpful and unhelpful premises.
+Because our pipeline allows for the use of multiple steps of (helpful) intermediate premises, we needed to augment the ARCT and ANLI datasets (using the generation method presented in Section \ref{llmg}) to generate one-, two-, and three-steps of helpful and unhelpful premises.
 So when we evaluated our pipeline, we suspended the first step of the pipeline, and just used the implicit premises in the augmented dataset (either the helpful premises or the unhelpful premises being used with the explicit premises when determining whether the claim is entailed).
 To evaluate the performance of our pipeline, we transformed the datasets into data with a binary classification.
-Each data example was transformed into two individual data points: one was the premise combined with the helpful implicit premise and the claim with a gold label indicating entailment, and the other was the premise combined with the unhelpful implicit premise and the claim with a gold label indicating non-entailment.
-For example, given the example in Table \ref{tab:example:ANLI} we obtained two data points as follows:
+Each data example was transformed into two individual data points: one combining the premise, helpful implicit premise, and claim with an entailment label, and the other combining the premise, unhelpful implicit premise, and claim with a non-entailment label.

-\begin{itemize} \item (Premise) Jane was a professor teaching piano to students; (Implicit premise) None of Jane's students had a lesson that day; (Claim) Jane spent the morning sipping coffee and reading a book; (Label) Entailment. \item (Premise) Jane was a professor teaching piano to students; (Implicit premise) Two of Jane's students were early for their lessons; (Claim) Jane spent the morning sipping coffee and reading a book; (Label) Non-entailment. \end{itemize}